Angelo Mathews: As anchor man

 During the first Test against New Zealand in late 2018, Mathews scored his ninth Test century.
-Mathews along with Kusal Mendis batted all over fourth day, which was the fifth time that Sri Lankan pair had done that in Test history.
-On fifth day, they put on an unbeaten double century partnership which overall lasts for 115 wicketless overs for New Zealanders.
-With rain interrupted, the match was ended in a draw.
+Mathews along with Kusal Mendis batted all over the fourth day, which was the fifth time that the Sri Lankan pair had done that in Test history.
+On the fifth day, they put on an unbeaten double-century partnership which overall lasted for 115 wicketless overs for New Zealanders.
+With rain-interrupted, the match was ended in a draw.
 The partnership of 246, was also Sri Lanka's highest for any wicket against New Zealand and also Sri Lanka's highest in the second innings of a Test.
-It was the first time a Sri Lankan pair has added 200-plus runs in the second innings of a Test outside Asia.
+It was the first time a Sri Lankan pair had added 200-plus runs in the second innings of a Test outside Asia.

-In the second Test, Mathews injured with a hamstring trouble while he was batting with Chandimal.
+In the second Test, Mathews was injured with a hamstring trouble while he was batting with Chandimal.
 He was immediately sent for the medical scans and did not come to bat after tea.
 Sri Lanka finally lost the match and series 1–0.
 He was ruled out of the ODI tour and upcoming Australian tour as well.

 In April 2019, he was named in Sri Lanka's squad for the 2019 Cricket World Cup.
 After consecutive failures of 0,0, 9 with the bat in World Cup, Mathews regained his form during the pool match against England.
-He scored unbeaten 85 runs to post a total of 232.
+He scored an unbeaten 85 runs to post a total of 232.
 With the bowling performance by veteran Malinga, Sri Lanka won the match by 20 runs.
 During the match, Mathews scored his 12,000th international run for Sri Lanka.
 During the match against West Indies on 1 July 2019, Mathews surprisingly requested to bowl the 48th over.
-He picked up the wicket of Nicolas Pooran who was on 118, and was all set to take the West Indies to victory.
-Mathews, had not bowled for 8 months, even in the nets.
+He picked up the wicket of Nicolas Pooran who was on 118 and was all set to take the West Indies to victory.
+Mathews had not bowled for 8 months, even in the nets.
 On 6 July 2019 against India, Mathews scored his third century, where all his three centuries now came against India.
 However, Sri Lanka lost the match by 7 wickets.